 - Yes, grizzly bears hunt a lot of animal species.

-- To hunt a moose or bison, a grizzly bear stalks them using a cover or hunt a weak or young individual.
+- To hunt a moose or bison, a grizzly bear stalks them using a cover or hunts a weak or young individual.

 - They dig the grounds and overturn rocks to find rodents.

 - They also dig the sand along the coasts to find razor clams.